 It’s easy to add a new subscription service.
 But after a while it becomes part of the furniture and you don’t realize until months later that you’re spending money on something you don’t use a lot.

 An app called Truebill can track down your subscriptions and cancel the ones you don’t use.
 The basic service is free.

 Learn more: “This Tool Can Save You Hundreds on Recurring Costs.”

 9. Find a cheaper internet or cable plan

 Everyone is online now, and providers are vying for your business.
-Just because you’ve been with a specific company for years doesn’t mean you’re married to them.
+Just because you’ve been with a specific company for years doesn’t mean you’re married to it.